Sulstice/cocktail-shaker/README.md

 Using Cocktail Shaker
 =====================

-Cocktail Shaker is a young library under heavy development at this time.
+cocktail-shaker is a young library under heavy development at this time.
 It targets two categories of users:

-1.  **Users knowing RDKit**, or willing to learn RDKit, who want to create fast sets of data for high throughput screening or machine learning.
+1.  **Users familiar with RDKit**, or those willing to learn RDKit, who want to create fast sets of data for high throughput screening or machine learning.
-2.  **Open Science Scientists without any knowledge of RDKit**, who are seeking a a high-level wrapper to create chemical files for their software.
+2.  **Open-Science Scientists without any knowledge of RDKit** who are seeking a a high-level wrapper to create chemical files for their software.

-If you're in the first category, you can already start using RDKit.
-Cocktail Shaker offers a Pythonic, easy-to-use library and you can start channeling molecules in the expansion library.
-Instead of validating the sanity of the data, Cocktail Shaker takes care of that for you.
-With each molecule being generated it will head into a 1D, and or 2D validation check (3D not supported yet).
+If you're in the first category, then you can already start using RDKit. cocktail-shaker offers a Pythonic, easy-to-use library and you can start channeling molecules in the expansion library.
+Instead of validating the sanity of the data, cocktail-shaker takes care of that for you.
+With each molecule being generated it will head into a 1D and/or 2D validation check (3D not supported yet).

 If you're in the second category, we're starting to build experimental